United Airlines Flight 93

-The plane was 42 minutes behind schedule when it left the runway at 08:42.
-The hijackers' decision to wait an additional 46 minutes to launch their assault meant that the people being held hostage on the flight very quickly learned that suicide attacks had already been made by hijacked airliners on the Twin Towers of the World Trade Center complex in New York City as well as the Pentagon in Arlington County, Virginia, near D.C.
-By 9:57 a.m., only 29 minutes after the plane had been hijacked, the passengers had made the decision to fight back in an effort to gain control of the aircraft.
-In the ensuing struggle, the plane nosedived into a field near a reclaimed strip mine in Stonycreek Township, near Indian Lake and Shanksville, about 65 mi southeast of Pittsburgh and 130 mi northwest of the capital.
+Meanwhile, as passengers and crew members began calling ground contacts and family members to relay information on the situation, they quickly discovered the hijackers' true intentions.
+Because the flight's takeoff had been initially delayed by forty-two minutes and the hijackers waited another forty-six minutes into the flight before taking over, it allowed the passengers and crew members to learn through these phone calls that other hijacked planes had already carried out suicide attacks against the Twin Towers of the World Trade Center and the Pentagon shortly before.
+Realizing that their flight was likely being hijacked as part of a suicide mission, they decided to fight back against the hijackers.
+In the ensuing struggle, Jarrah chose to crash the plane sooner than he intended to prevent the passengers from taking over the controls, resulting in the plane nosediving at 10:03 into a field near a reclaimed strip mine in Stonycreek Township, near Shanksville, about 65 mi southeast of Pittsburgh and 130 mi northwest of the capital.
 One person witnessed the impact from the ground, and news agencies began reporting the event within an hour.

-United Airlines Flight 93 was the fourth and final passenger jet to be commandeered by terrorists on September 11, and the only one that did not reach a target intended by al-Qaeda.
+United Airlines Flight 93 was the fourth and final passenger jet to be commandeered by terrorists on September 11 and the only one that did not reach a target intended by al-Qaeda.
 The hijacking was supposed to be coordinated with that of American Airlines Flight 77, which struck the Pentagon less than 26 minutes before the crash of Flight 93.
 A temporary memorial was built near the crash site soon after the attacks.
 Construction of a permanent Flight 93 National Memorial was dedicated on September 10, 2011, and a concrete and glass visitor center (situated on a hill overlooking the site) was opened exactly four years later.